Sanchit-kumar/Unix-commands-simulation-system-programming/README.md

 These commands are to be implemented explicitly using C and executed via myshell <br/>
 process.
 Already existing implementation of these commands in bash such as by using <br/> system() is not used.
-Implemented code has 4 to 5 options implementation per command.
+Implemented code has 4 to 5 options implementation per command.<br/>
+Developed shell also remember the recently used commands.
+The recently used <br/>
+commands can be available when using UP and DOWN arrows.